caitp/fullscreen.js/README.md

 More useful features may be added if they seem useful --- contributions are more than welcome.

-(This was initially written as a helper for [https://github.com/caitp/angular-unleashed](my Web Unleashed 2014 slide deck) as a way to switch the presentation to fullscreen mode...
+(This was initially written as a helper for [my Web Unleashed 2014 slide deck](https://github.com/caitp/angular-unleashed) as a way to switch the presentation to fullscreen mode...
 I'm sure it has other uses, so send me a pull request if you want/need something from it!)

 ##Usage